Gold Base: Litigation

 A few people have brought complaints in the courts.
 In 2009, the Headleys sued Scientology under the federal Victims of Trafficking and Violence Protection Act of 2000 for their treatment at the base (Headley v.
 Church of Scientology International).
 Scientology acknowledged that the rules under which the Headleys lived included a ban on having children, censored mail, monitored phone calls, needing permission to have Internet access and being disciplined through manual labor.
 The Ninth Circuit Court of Appeals noted in a ruling given in July 2012 that Marc Headley had been made to clean human excrement by hand from an aeration pond on the compound with no protective equipment, while Claire Headley was banned from the dining hall for up to eight months in 2002.
 She lost 30 lb as a result of subsisting on protein bars and water.
 In addition, she had two abortions to comply with the Sea Org's no-children policy.
-The Headleys also experienced physical abuse from Scientology executives and saw others being treated violently.
+The Headleys both witnessed and experienced physical abuse from Scientology executives, including Miscavige himself.

 But the Court also upheld the lower court's dismissal of Headleys' suit against Scientology, with this observation: "The act bars an employer from obtaining another's labor 'by means of' force, physical restraint, serious harm, threats or an improper scheme ...
 That text is a problem for the Headleys because the record contains little evidence that the defendants obtained the Headleys' labor 'by means of' serious harm, threats or other improper methods."